zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 While this is fine for a lot of programs, it is sometimes necessary to allow multiple threads to execute simultaneously.
 For example, if we had a lot of different, independent tasks to perform, we could executive them at the same time in different threads.
-Another example is if we had a computationally- intensive task that we wanted to perform in the background without interfering with the user interface, we might execute that task in a thread separate from the one handling the UI.
+Another example is if we had a computationally-intensive task that we wanted to perform in the background without interfering with the user interface, we might execute that task in a thread separate from the one handling the UI.

 Since Java 5, Java has included a collection of concurrency utilities that are typically preferred for working with threads.
 Before we look that those